Bullers Wood Multi Academy Trust

 More recently, Isobel has advised several organisations in developing school and early years’ provision using her expertise in school place planning, development of shared facilities with health and third sector organisations and using her extensive knowledge of community engagement to ensure developments meet the needs of local communities and statutory planning regulations.

-Ben is the Executive Headteacher of BWMAT and was appointed Headteacher of Bullers Wood Girls’ School in January 2015.
+Terry is the Executive Headteacher of BWMAT and was appointed as Executive Headteacher in September 2019.

 Katharine has an extensive background in public policy, and especially education.
 She has previously worked as Public Affairs Manager for the London Chamber of Commerce and the Head of Advisory Service at New Schools Network, running the charitable support service which helped set up hundreds of schools across England.
 She now works as Special Adviser to the Leader of the House of Lords, providing political and strategic advice to ensure the Government’s business is delivered.
 Born in Kennington, she holds degrees from Manchester University and King’s College London and lives in Bromley Common with her husband and son.